Stationary completeness: the $N$-body short-range case: Introduction

 \section{Introduction}

-We address a recent conjecture of \cite{Sk3} for the stationary scattering theory of $N$-body systems of quantum particles interacting with long-range potentials of Derezi\'nski-Enss type long-range pair-potentials.
+We address a conjecture of \cite{Sk3} for the stationary scattering theory of $N$-body systems of quantum particles interacting with long-range potentials of Derezi\'nski-Enss type long-range pair-potentials.
 More precisely we focus on the conjecture in the short-range case, i.e. for models defined by short-range pair-potentials only.
 In this setting we will show that indeed \emph{all} non-threshold energies are \emph{stationary complete}, resolving the conjecture to the affirmative.
-The paper depends on several results of \cite{Sk3}.
-Although we do give an account of the most relevant parts of \cite{Sk3}, the present paper contains proofs for which the reader presumably would benefit from independent parallel consultance of \cite{Sk3}.